-Masterplan MP 01 Future planning applications relating to the H66 allocation must be delivered in accordance with principles of The Masterplan.
-Phasing PH 01 Unless otherwise reasoned and justified, any individual phase of development should deliver the key deliverables as presented in the 'Phasing and associated key deliverables' table.
-US 01 Development across the entire allocation should achieve a range of housetypes and tenures, including affordable housing and self build homes in line with Policy HS3 of the Local Plan.
-The Council will monitor planning applications submitted across the allocation and take account of the fact that applications below 10 units could also deliver and provide suitable opportunities for residents that have registered on the Council's self build register.
-Use US 02 Accessible Homes according to M4(2) standards will be provided in line with Policy HS5 of the adopted Local Plan.
-US 03 Subject to requirements identified through subsequent planning applications, the delivery of off-site community car parking and/or school expansion should be delivered in the location identified on the Masterplan.
-Identity ID 01 Variations in development character should be complementary to each other, with evidence provided in planning applications to demonstrate how development character is responsive to site context.
 NA 01 Development of the H66 allocation should be delivered in accordance with the Landscape Design Principles.
 NA 02 Species selection and distribution should be reasoned and justified through a Landscape Strategy Plan as part of any future planning application relating to the H66 allocation.
-Nature NA 03 SuDS shall be designed to provide multiple benefits- for drainage, nature and people.
+NA 03 SuDS shall be designed to provide multiple benefits- for drainage, nature and people.
 SuDS should be incorporated where appropriate and viable and should be as naturalistic as possible to complement the semi-rural context.
 SuDS ponds should include permanently wet areas to maximise ecological benefits.
 NA 04 Planning applications affecting any part of the H66 allocation site should incorporate a range of suitable drainage solutions that address the drainage requirements of the relevant land parcel.
-NA 05 Each development parcel (as broken down by phase) will have a separate outfall from their drainage systems, each restricted to associated greenfield runoff rates.
+Nature NA 05 Each development parcel (as broken down by phase) will have a separate outfall from their drainage systems, each restricted to associated greenfield runoff rates.
 Each network will be maintained by an appropriate body (either private management company, water authority or Lead Local Flood Authority) separate from one another, including outfall locations and SuDS features as required.
 NA 06 Biodiversity Net Gain (BNG) should be achieved throughout the development in line with current National and Local Authority requirements at the time of submission of subsequent planning applications.
+The 2021 Environment Act requires a 10% net gain from submissions from 12th February 2024 (or 2nd April 2024 for small sites), to be met through on-site habitat enhancement; the allocation of registered off-site biodiversity gain; and the purchase of biodiversity credits.
 NA 07 Unless otherwise reasoned and justified, future planning applications relating to the H66 allocation should, as a minimum, include play provision in accordance with the 'Green Infrastructure and play provision' plan.
+PS 01 All areas of public space should be designed to minimise opportunity for crime by following Secured by Design recommendations.
+Public space PS 02 Development should seek to minimise the requirement for retaining structures at the interface with public spaces.
+Where required, planning applications must demonstrate how visual harm to the street scene will be minimised.